Php-Ninja-Dev/phpninja-backup-to-dropbox/README.md

 # Dropbox API Access Token
 dropbox_token=""
-hostname="hostname will be used as root folder in dropbox"
+hostname="hostname will be used as root folder in Dropbox"

 # Set the target folder path in your Dropbox
-www_folder=" Here  the name of the folder that contains the website "
+www_folder=" Here is the name of the folder that contains the website "
 ```

 4. Make the script executable: